cal-smith/Class/COMP1005/a1/readme.md

 Reference: a1.py

-Implementations in: Clojure, and attempted in Haskell
+Implementations in: Clojure, Ruby, and attempted in Haskell

 ---